Odianosen25/Monitor-App/README.md

 - Generates sensors in HA for the following
     - Sensors of the Confidence levels for each device based on each location.
 So if you have 3 presence systems, each known device will       have 3 confidence sensors with the names sensor.<device name>_location in both HA and AD.
     - Binary Sensors for each device.
 So no matter the number of location sensors you have, only one is generated and this is a presence       sensor.
-The sensor entity_id will be binary_sensor.<device name>_home_state.
-So if one has an entry in the known_static_address as       xx:xx:xx:xx:xx:xx odianosen's iphone it will generate `binary_sensor.odianosens_iphone_s_home_state`
+The sensor entity_id will be binary_sensor.<device name>_home.
+So if one has an entry in the known_static_address as       xx:xx:xx:xx:xx:xx odianosen's iphone it will generate `binary_sensor.odianosens_iphone_s_home`
     - Binary sensors for when everyone is in `binary_sensor.everyone_home`, when everyone is out `binary_sensor.everyone_not_home`.
 These sensors are set to ON or OFF  depending on declared users in the apps.yaml file users_sensors are in or out.
 If some are in and some out, both will be OFF, but another sensor `binary_sensor.somebody_is_home` can be used.
 This is handy for other automation rules.
 - If a device is seen to be below the configured minimum confidence minimum_confidence level across all locations which defaults to 90,   a configurable not_home_timeout is ran before declaring the user device is not home in HA using the binary sensor generated for that     device.
 - When one of the declared gateway_sensors in the apps.yaml is opened, based on who is in the house it will send a scan instruction to     the monitor system.